--------------------------------

 Browser Extensions and APIs

 Browser extensions such as Buster are marketed as tools to help human users solve annoying or difficult CAPTCHA verification challenges, but they can easily be leveraged by bots.
-Even innocuous APIs can be used, for example, Google’s reCAPTCHA allows users to download audio files, which can then be solved with Google’s own Speech Recognition API!
+Even innocuous APIs can be used, for example, Google’s reCAPTCHA allows users to download audio files, which can then be solved with Google’s own Speech Recognition API.

 CAPTCHA solving services and click farms

 For hackers who don’t want to develop their own solutions for CAPTCHA challenges, there are a plethora of solutions available that will help them bypass checks for astonishingly low costs.
-These CAPTCHA services range from APIs leveraging sophisticated AI tools, such as Death By Captcha, which charges $1,39 per 1000 solved CAPTCHA, to click farms that hire large numbers of human workers to manually solve CAPTCHA challenges.
-These ‘CAPTCHA Farms’ leverage simple APIs that allow a client bot to call the service when it encounters a CAPTCHA, and the workers then solve the CAPTCHA and deliver the response token back to the bot, which enters it and continues its attack.
+These range from CAPTCHA-solving APIs leveraging sophisticated AI tools to click farms that hire large numbers of human workers to manually solve CAPTCHA challenges.

 In 2018, a security researcher found a bug that allowed him to bypass Google’s reCAPTCHA.
 The basic gist is that web apps using reCAPTCHA have to create the request in a specific way, and sometimes, the request is insecure.
 When this happened, attackers could bypass the reCAPTCHA every single time.
 (Andres Riancho)